Sixties City Index Page

 Sixties Carnaby Street Boutiques

-Sixties Fashion Design 60s Designers & Influencers Sixties Hair Fashions Sixties Hairdressing Sixties Fashion Images Fashion Images Carnaby Cavern The Carnaby Cavern Boutique Carnaby Street Sixties Boutiques Carnaby Street & Kings Road Boutiques & Maps Pathe Fashion Newsreels British Pathe Fashion Newsreels
+Sixties Fashion Design 60s Supermodels Sixties Fashion Design 60s Designers & Influencers Sixties Hair Fashions Sixties Hairdressing Sixties Fashion Images Fashion Images Carnaby Cavern The Carnaby Cavern Boutique Carnaby Street Sixties Boutiques Carnaby Street & Kings Road Boutiques & Maps Pathe Fashion Newsreels British Pathe Fashion Newsreels

 Sixties Fashion Although there is a tendency to think of the Sixties as a whole decade in terms of fashion it can, in fact, be viewed as two separate and quite distinct parts, with the early years clinging on doggedly to modifications of Fifties styles and the later years exploding into the wild fashion frenzy for which the decade is possibly best remembered.

-The highly revealing and unprecedented 'mini' fashions that shocked society first started appearing in quantity during 1965 when British designers like Ossie Clark, Bill Gibb and Mary Quant, along with 'fashion boutiques', the King's Road and Carnaby Street, ruled the fashion world, even though the 'Paris fashions' of Saint Laurent, Courreges and Ungaro were still iconic fashion names.
+The highly revealing and unprecedented 'mini' fashions that shocked society first started appearing in quantity during 1965 when British designers such as Ossie Clark, Bill Gibb and Mary Quant, along with 'fashion boutiques', the King's Road and Carnaby Street, ruled the fashion world, even though the 'Paris fashions' of Saint Laurent, Courreges and Ungaro were still iconic fashion names.
 These mini dresses and the 'A-line' fashions provided a perfect vehicle for the colourful psychedelic and dramatic black and white Op and Pop-art pattern designers and artists.

 Fashions for men also displayed far greater imagination, incorporating patterns and bright colours with fitted styling.

-Among young males, 'quiff' hairdos were still around, but were being fast replaced by Beatle-style 'mop tops'.
+Among young males, 'quiff' hairdos were still around, but were fast being replaced by Beatle-style 'mop tops'.
 Drainpipe trousers survived quite happily for a while, with 'winkle picker' shoes and slim 'college' ties.
 New synthetic fabrics were increasingly widely used, including nylon for shirts and blouses, crimplene for coats and jackets and shiny PVC for footwear, rainwear and decorative trim effects.
 Crotchet and knitwear also enjoyed a revival, most particularly in the manufacture of mini-dresses, hats and women's jumpers.

-The post-war 'Baby Boom' war meant that there were an unprecedented number of teenagers at the start of the 60s and, with unemployment virtually non-existent compared to today, they had plenty of money.
+The post-war 'Baby Boom' meant that there were an unprecedented number of teenagers at the start of the 60s and, with unemployment virtually non-existent compared to today, they had plenty of money.
 The items on which they chose to spend it were pop music and clothes, to an extent previously undreamed of.
-Teddy Boys had established a teenage market in the fifties and made it acceptable for males to dress for show.
-Now both sexes became increasingly fashion-conscious and the trend-makers made the most of it.The biggest fashion change from the Fifties came in the rise in hemlines.
+Teddy Boys had established a teenage market in the Fifties and made it acceptable for males to dress for show.
+Now both sexes became increasingly fashion-conscious and the trend-makers made the most of it.The biggest fashion change from the Fifties came with the rise in hemlines.

 Mary Quant, who opened her first Bazaar boutique in Chelsea's Kings Road in 1955 with partner Archie McNair and future husband Alexander Plunket-Greene (after whom the restaurant underneath it, called Alexander's, was named), followed by a second in Knightsbridge in 1961, is generally accepted to be the instigator of the mini-skirt fashion although its exact roots are unknown.
 Her ingenue smock dresses were also influential in the early Sixties.
 The boutique, although the idea had been around since the 1920s as a way of selling the by-products of haute couture, was seen as an innovation in shopping habits and was, as she said herself, '... a kind of permanently running cocktail party ' By 1963 Mary had formed the 'Ginger Group' which was exporting its own mass-produced designs to the U.S.A. and she also launched her own cosmetics range in 1966 and footwear collection in 1967.
 Shopping for clothes had become fun, a fact quickly picked up on by many others.